RKelln/5-directions/data_in_practice/companion.md

 * https://www.gida-global.org/care
 * https://kitekitekitekite.com/portfolio/items/indigenous-protocols-and-artificial-intelligence-position-paper/

+<a href="#top" class="doc-nav top">back to top</a>

+<a id="maintenance"></a>

-## Maintenance
+## The Art of Maintenance (of Art)

 One important step often overlooked in art and tech practice is designing for maintenance and end of life.
-End of life for data, generally is about retention and deletion, but also encompasses recycling or reuses of hardware.
+End of life for data requires decisions about data retention and deletion, but also encompasses recycling or reuses of hardware.
 In this section I am going to focus on maintenance.

 > Maintenance is a drag; it takes all the fucking time (lit.)
 The mind boggles and chafes at the boredom.
 The culture confers lousy status on maintenance jobs = minimum wages, housewives = no pay.
 >
 >~ **Mierle Laderman Ukeles** in _Manifesto for Maintenance Art, 1969!_

-Artist Mierle Laderman Ukeles manifesto lays out an approach where Care, i.e. the labour of maintenance, is Art.
-It is worth reading the entire manifesto, and I think the devaluing of maintenance work, especially due to its association with gendered labour is important to understand, but I want to emphasize the most practical aspect: maintenance takes all the time.
+Artist [Mierle Laderman Ukeles](https://kortina.nyc/notes/n/manifesto-for-maintenance-art-1969/) manifesto lays out an approach where Care, i.e. the labour of maintenance, is Art.
+It is worth reading the entire manifesto, and I think the devaluing of maintenance work, especially due to its association with gendered labour is important to understand, but I want to emphasize the most practical aspect: _maintenance takes all the time_.

 David Graeber, who was an anthropologist and anarchist activist, points this out too in his work on the care economy: